-4.3 Temporary Appointments and Grant Funded Positions
+4.3 Temporary Appointments

-- 4.3 (a) Temporary Appointments - 4.3 (a) (i) Temporary appointment shall mean an employee who is engaged on either a full or part-time basis: - and is specifically engaged as a result of an employee proceeding on leave; or - (2) as a result of a short-term contingency; or - (3) for a specified period of time and/or for a specific project, task or tasks. - 4.3 (a) (ii) As a general rule, a temporary appointment shall not exceed a period of twelve months.
-Exceptions to that general rule may include: - (1) cases of extended parental leave; or - (2) where a specific project, task or tasks is/are estimated to exceed 12-months in duration.
-The relevant union will be notified of the details of the specific project where a project enlivens this provision; or - (3) where flexible work arrangements, internal secondments or other contingency so warrants. - 4.3 (a) (iii) Prior to Council engaging a temporary employee, Council shall inform the person who is offered the temporary appointment, in writing, of the temporary nature of the employment and their entitlements under this Enterprise Agreement.
+- 4.3 (a) Temporary Appointments - 4.3 (a) (i) Temporary appointment shall mean an employee who is engaged on either a full or part-time basis: - and is specifically engaged as a result of an employee proceeding on leave; or - (2) as a result of a short-term contingency; or - (3) for a specified period of time and/or for a specific project, task or tasks. - 4.3 (a) (ii) As a general rule, a temporary appointment at Council shall not exceed a period of twelve months.
+A temporary appointment must not exceed 2 years or be extended or renewed more than once, whichever is earlier.
+Exemptions to that rule include: - (1) cases of extended parental leave; or - (2) where specialised skills for a specific project, task or tasks is/are estimated to exceed 12-months in duration.
+The relevant union will be notified of the details of the specific project where a project enlivens this provision; or - (3) Emergency circumstances or temporary absences such as where flexible work arrangements, internal secondments or other contingency so warrants; or

-- 4.3 (a) (iv) Employees appointed to temporary positions shall be entitled to all conditions of this Enterprise Agreement including those terms associated with continuity of service. - 4.3 (a) (v) The Council will not dispense with a permanent position for the purpose of creating temporary position(s). - 4.3 (b) Grant Funded Positions - 4.3 (b) (i) An employee appointed to a grant funded position shall mean an employee who is employed for the period for which a specific grant is provided.
-Should an initial grant be succeeded by a further grant or grants, the employee shall have the option to continue to be employed by Council.
-The employee will be notified immediately. - 4.3 (b) (ii) For the purpose of this clause, grant funded positions shall mean a position specifically and externally funded by either the State and or the Federal Government. - 4.3 (b) (iii) Employees employed in specific grant funded positions shall be advised prior to appointment, and in writing, that their employment is subject to specific funding from either the State and/or Federal Government.
-The employee shall also be advised of their entitlements under this Enterprise Agreement. - 4.3 (b) (iv) Employees appointed to specific Government funded positions shall be entitled to all conditions of this Enterprise Agreement. - 4.3 (c) Internal Secondments - 4.3 (c) (i) All internal vacancies that are to be filled for greater than 3 months (where that is known at the time the vacancy is filled) must be advertised within the Council to provide an opportunity for all employees. - 4.3 (c) (ii) Employees in seconded positions will return to their substantive position on the completion of the secondment.
+- (4) Training arrangements under State or Territory Law such as an apprenticeship or traineeship; or - (5) Essential work during peak demand periods; or - (6) Government funded work. - 4.3 (a) (iii) Prior to Council engaging a temporary employee, Council shall inform the person who is offered the temporary appointment, in writing, of the temporary nature of the employment and their entitlements under this Enterprise Agreement. - 4.3 (a) (iv) Employees appointed to temporary positions shall be entitled to all conditions of this Enterprise Agreement including those terms associated with continuity of service. - 4.3 (a) (v) The Council will not evade its obligations under this section by; - Dispensing with a permanent position for the purpose of creating temporary position(s); - (2) Ending employment or not reengaging the employee for a period of time; - (3) Employing someone else to do the same or substantially similar work instead; or - (4) Changing the type of work or tasks or change the employment relationship. - 4.3 (b) Internal Secondments - 4.3 (b) (i) All internal vacancies that are to be filled for greater than 3 months (where that is known at the time the vacancy is filled) must be advertised within the Council to provide an opportunity for all employees. - 4.3 (b) (ii) Employees in seconded positions will return to their substantive position on the completion of the secondment.